 You can sign up to Disney Plus here.

-If you’re behind on the first Star Wars live-action series, the first four episodes are available on Disney Plus.
+If you’re behind on the second Marvel Studios TV series, the first two episodes are available on Disney Plus.

 Best movies to watch on Good Friday

 What movies are on Sky Cinema on Good Friday?

 You can sign up to Sky Cinema here.

 The perfect way to introduce the kids to a bit of the religious belief behind Easter, this 1998 animated classics tells the story of Moses with bright visuals and catchy songs.
 You may be surprised to remember that the film features Val Kilmer, Ralph Fiennes, Michelle Pfeiffer and Sandra Bullock – as well as the Oscar-winning original song When You Believe.

 A pre-Daredevil Charlie Cox stars alongside Claire Danes, Michelle Pfeiffer, and Mark Strong as a lovelorn shop boy who sets out to capture a fallen star for his beloved – and gets a lot more than he bargained for.
 From the mind of Neil Gaiman.

 Best Movies to watch on Netflix on Good Friday

 Run first aired on US streaming service Hulu last year, and has now made its way to UK screens via Netflix.
 Sarah Paulson (Ratched) stars as the mother homeschooling teenager Chloe – who begins to suspect her mother is hiding a dark secret…